Do Anonymous LLCs Still Work in 2025?

 Is it still possible to set up an Anonymous LLC offshore?

-There’s no legal way for Americans.
-The vast majority of overseas entities — including offshore LLCs — are subject to reporting to Uncle Sam.
-So although certain jurisdictions like Nevis and Belize offer extremely private structures, you still need to declare them in the US.
+Yes, but there are important reporting considerations for US persons.
+The vast majority of overseas entities — including offshore LLCs — are subject to reporting to US authorities.
+So although certain jurisdictions like Nevis and Belize offer extremely private structures, US persons still need to declare them on relevant tax and compliance forms.

 How you do this depends on how the entity is classified for tax purposes by the IRS.
 For instance, if it falls under the Controlled Foreign Corporation (CFC) rules, it must be disclosed as a CFC, among other requirements.

-A tool like an anonymous LLC, a “regular” LLC, or a trust, is only as good as the plan it fits into.
-If you’re wondering how to fit this strategy into your plan, consider booking a free, no-obligation call with one of our Associates to discuss further.
+A tool like an Anonymous LLC, a “regular” LLC, or a trust, is only as good as the plan it fits into.
+If you’re wondering how to fit this strategy into your plan, consider booking a consultation with one of our Associates to discuss your case.
 You can do so here.

 About The Author